 MUNICIPAL COURT AND POLICE RECORDS TO CHANGE LOCATIONS DURING CONSTRUCTION OF NEW POLICE DEPARTMENT

-The City of Opelika will begin construction of its new police department the first week in August.
+The City of Opelika will begin construction of its new police department and municipal court the first week in August.

 The public needs to be aware of some changes during construction.
 Below is a timeline of important changes: